Sole Proprietorship vs. LLC

 Formation

-• Requires registration of a trade name.
+• Requires registration of an available name

-• Owners must file Articles of Organization.
+• Owners must file Articles of Organization

 Ownership and Management

-• Owners/members can either make business decisions themselves or appoint managers to handle the daily operations.
+• Owners/members can either make business decisions themselves or appoint managers to handle the daily operations

-• The sole owner makes all the business decisions.
+• The sole owner makes all the business decisions

 Liability Protection

-• Owners/members aren’t liable for business debts.
+• Owners/members aren’t held personally liable for business debts

-• The sole owner is liable for business debts.
+• The sole owner is liable for business debts

 Taxes

-• LLCs have ”pass-through” taxation by default, but can elect a C corporation or S corporation tax designation.
+• Option to elect C corporation or S corporation tax designation

-• Sole proprietorships have pass-through taxation.
+• Sole proprietorships have pass-through taxation

 Costs To Renew and Maintain

-• File annual reports.
+• File annual reports

-• Renew business licenses and permits.
+• Renew business licenses and permits

-• Pay necessary taxes.
+• Pay necessary taxes

-• Renew business licenses and permits.
+• Renew business licenses and permits

-• Pay necessary taxes.
+• Pay necessary taxes

 Formation